5-Jeremy/CONGO/Sec7_DeathStarBench/READme.md

 ```bash
 cd ../socialNetwork
 ```
-### Installing jaeger for metric collection
+#### Installing jaeger for metric collection
-### Follow the below steps if you face an issue with reagards to jaeger
+Follow these steps if you face an issue with reagards to jaeger:
 - The jaeger endpoint must be started in the corresponding docker/kubernetes yaml - port number 16685 (by default only port 16686 is exposed).
 - Install the Jaeger stubs:
     - Clone the Jaeger IDL repo: